Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 ## S100a9     0 -6.528570 0.001 0.998         0
 ## S100a8     0 -6.918372 0.001 1.000         0
 ```
 To differentiate bladder and bone-marrow cells, Mgp, Dcn, Sparc and others with positive avg_logFC seem to be the markers for Bladder, while Ltf, Chil3, Retnlg and other genes with negative avg_logFC seem to be the markers for BoneMarrow.

-The metadata will also let you compare using the group.by variable
+Another thing to note is the pct.1 and pct.2.
+For Mgp, you can see that this gene is not expressed in any of the cells in the second cluster.
+The second cluster we picked in the FindMarkers above (i.e., ident.2) is Bone-marrow.
+So pct.1 = 0.928 means that 92.8 percent of the cells express this gene in bladder tissue, but this gene is NOT seen in any of the bone-marrow cells.

+We can also do additional comparions using the metadata information.
+If someone is interested to compare 2 bladder or 2 bone marrow samples instead (coming from different batches, different labs or say different treatments), you can add another metadata column (using mutate function in R) and make those comparisons.
+Here, I used the already existing metadata "Batch" column to look at the differences in 2 batches of the bone-marrow samples (i.e., comparing BoneMarrow_1 to BoneMarrow_4).
+The below information might not mean anything, but as an example, I used this.

 ```r